CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 <a name="header1"></a>
 # About Data Management

-=> General information about datamanagement and links to external read more resources
+=> Decide what to move here from [https://research.csc.fi/data-management-planning](https://research.csc.fi/data-management-planning)

 <a name="header2"></a>
 # Best practices